pmgexpo17/ApiServicePeer/README.md

 # ApiServicePeer
-A python peer-to-peer framework for hosting api services for cloud apps integration
+A python peer-to-peer framework for hosting api services for cloud apps integration Note : this version is a prototype for proof of concept.
+The enterprise version is available through a consulting arrangement

 Core design feature : A [UML sequence diagram](http://www.agilemodeling.com/artifacts/sequenceDiagram.htm) of a distributed program is converted to a micro-services collection installed by docker in a server cluster.
 The code here only documents the micro services part.
 The front-end web app for UML conversion is currently in development.